timoconnnor/NFL-Machine-Learning/README.md

 # Bleak-Midwinter-Betting
-Inspired by the Peaky Blinders Water Lane betting shop, I will use computer magic to win
+If the Peaky Blinders can do it, so can I.